 This is a way to help deserving individuals, especially in underserved parts of the world, get just a little bit of money to make a vast difference in their lives.

 It’s also a great way to teach young kids about investing and loans, while educating them about artists and life around the world.
 Invest (loan) $100 to a few people, and then count the money that comes back.

 This can teach your kids about personal responsibility, investing and smart money management.

 Crowdfund for success

-Regardless of the work you want to do, the goals you want to accomplish, or the lives you want to change and save, there are crowdfunding platforms of all sizes, aims, and areas of focus.
-There are investors who want to see a return on their loans, and there are sites whose only aim is to fund creative projects or life-saving nonprofits.
+Regardless of the work you want to do, the goals you want to accomplish, or the lives you want to change and save, there are crowdfunding platforms of all sizes, aims and areas of focus.
+There are investors who want to see a return on their loans, and there are sites where the only aim is to fund creative projects or lifesaving nonprofits.